31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 Research says nearly 57% of shoppers like being notified about deals in time.
 So, it’s always good to have ‘alert’ emails as part of your Black Friday email campaigns – like this example from Cotopaxi:

-Pro Tip: If products a shopper interacted with are out of stock during Black Friday, you can also use this email format to send alternatives at a discount.
+Pro Tip: If a shopper interacted with out of stock products during Black Friday, you can also use this email format to send alternatives at a discount.

 Who says you can’t match your email campaigns for Black Friday and Cyber Monday?
 Take this hilarious yet extremely Cyber Monday email example from GFDA – all they do is slash stuff out and use text inserts wherever necessary: